Anik0047/Anik0047/README.md

 # 💫 About Me:
-💻 I am a self-taught Full Stack Developer.<br>📚 I have a Bachelor's in Computer Science from East Delta University.<br>📝 I have a strong interest in Web Development.<br>🔭 Working on ReactJs and NextJs.<br>🌟 Main languages: JavaScript.<br>👯 I’m looking to collaborate on a team/company<br>🚩 I’m currently open for An Intern or a new job opportunity<br>🌱 I’m currently learning C++<br>⚡ How to reach me **anikbrua98@gmail.com**.
+💻 I am a self-taught Full Stack Developer.<br>📚 I have a Bachelor's in Computer Science from East Delta University.<br>📝 I have a strong interest in Web Development.<br>🔭 Working on ReactJs and NextJs.<br>🌟 Main languages: JavaScript.<br>👯 I’m looking to collaborate on a team/company<br>🚩 I’m currently open for An Intern or a new job opportunity<br>🌱 I’m currently learning C++.<br>⚡ How to reach me **anikbrua98@gmail.com**.

 ## 🌐 Socials: